illinois-cs241/illinois-cs241.github.io/_slides/lockpicking_lab.md

 ## Different Lab Sections

-* Due to seating limitations, you are required to go to the lab section you signed up for
+* Due to seating limitations, you are required to go to the lab section you signed up for.

 <vertical />